About Us

 Burwell v.
 Hobby Lobby Stores, Inc., 573 U.S. 682 (2014)., exploring the contours of the Religious Freedom Restoration Act as applied to closely held for-profit corporations.

-He was Vice President of the Federalist Society, collaborating with the American Constitution Society to promote a bipartisan forum for discussing legal and public policy issues.
-Daniel was voted by his class as Mr. Vanderbilt Law School for the 2013—2014 academic year, performing “Trouble” from Meredith Wilsson’s Broadway smash The Music Man.
+I was Vice President of the Federalist Society, collaborating with the American Constitution Society to promote a bipartisan forum for discussing legal and public policy issues.
+I was voted by my class as Mr. Vanderbilt Law School for the 2013—2014 academic year, performing “Trouble” from Meredith Wilsson’s Broadway smash The Music Man.

-A proud Eagle Scout and Religious Emblem holder, Daniel serves on the board of the Middle Tennessee Council of Boy Scouts of America and advises the West End United Methodist Church’s Boy Scout troop.
-He is an avid mountaineer and is in the process of climbing the Seven Summits by the age of 40, a goal which traces back over thirty years.
-Currently, he is completing a PhD in Industrial and Systems Engineering from the University of Tennessee Space Institute, a PhD in Theology and Apologetics from Liberty University, and an MA in American and Military History from Austin Peay State University.
-Daniel’s free time is spent with his best friend, his lab-beagle mix rescue dog named Desi who is always by his side.
+A proud Eagle Scout and Religious Emblem holder, I serve on the board of the Middle Tennessee Council of Boy Scouts of America and advise the West End United Methodist Church’s Boy Scout troop.
+I am an avid mountaineer and have been on Ama Dablam in the Nepali Himalayas, Aconcagua in the Argentinian Andes, and Denali in Alaska.
+Currently, I am completing a PhD in Industrial and Systems Engineering from the University of Tennessee Space Institute, a PhD in Theology and Apologetics from Liberty University, and an MA in American and Military History from Austin Peay State University.
+My free time is spent with his best friend, my lab-beagle mix rescue dog named Desi who is always by my side.

 CASES OF NOTE